Bush begat ISIS

 Bremer's first day on the job was Monday, May 12, 2003.
 The next day, Bremer issued his first order .
 It was to remove any members of the Ba'ath Party from holding government jobs.
 Thousands of people lost their jobs.
 Many were doctors, professors, school teachers, and bureaucrats.

 You could not reach high positions in the government or in schools without becoming a Ba'ath party member.
 Membership was also a prerequisite for university admission.
-This reminds me of growing up on Long Island.
+This reminds me of growing up on Long Island (New York).
 To get a good job, it was best to be a Republican.
 Iraq was no different.
 Most people were not party members because they ascribed to the idealogogy - they just wanted good jobs.

 This created an employment vacumn in Iraq's public sector that could not be satisfied from the remaining population.
 Most of the skilled people were disqualified.
 (This reminds me of the post-WW2 joke about why there are no good comedians in Germany.)
 The Bush administration's solution was to have U.S. contractors assume the tasks of Iraq's government agencies.
 More on this later.

 During his second week on the job, Bremer issued his second order .
 He disbanded the Iraqi military.
 Here's a video of Iraq-vet General Paul Eaton desribing the insanity of this: “instantly almost half a million potential insurgents”.

 This ensured that the U.S. military would have to stay in Iraq for many years.
 You may recall that in February 2008, John McCain said that U.S. troops may have to stay in Iraq for 100 years.

 Some say that Bremer didn't make a mistake; that it was part of a master plan to turn Iraq into a neocon paradise.
 He instituted a flat personal and corporate income tax that did not exceed 15 percent.